rust-stuco/lectures/week1/slides.md

 # Returning from Functions

-You can also sometimes omit the `return` keyword.
+You can also omit the `return` keyword.

 ```rust
 fn plus_one(x: i32) -> i32 {